HeartPattern/MC-Remapper/README.md

 ### --output

 Path to output file.
-If file is already exists in path, that wil be erased.
+If file is already exists in path, that will be erased.

 ### --thread (Optional, Default=8)
 Number of thread used for apply mapping to class.